davor10105/laat/README.md

   </a>
 </p>

 Use LLMs as training regularizers for small models and significantly improve their generalization ability.
+Read more in our paper: [Large Language Models as Attribution Regularizers for Efficient Model Training](https://arxiv.org/abs/2502.20268)

 ## Quickstart 🚀